Crowther Hall Lock is a Grade II listed building in the Powys local planning authority area, Wales. First listed on 29 February 1996. Dwelling.

 Description

-Listed as an integral part of the engineering of the Montgomeryshire Canal, and as part of a group with the lock cottage and bridge No 110.
+Crowther Hall Lock is recognized as an important part of the engineering of the Montgomeryshire Canal and is listed as part of a group that includes the lock cottage and bridge No 110.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.